 In most cases, the activities of OCD such as handwashing or checking the locks on doors use up more than one hour each day.
 They also cause mental health distress and affect how your child thinks.
 In most cases, adults realize that their actions are not normal to some degree.
 But often children can't see that their behavior is irrational and abnormal.

 Treatment will depend on your child’s symptoms, age and general health.
 It will also depend on how severe the condition is.

 Treatment for OCD often includes a combination of the following:

 - Therapy with cognitive and behavioral methods.
-Cognitive methods help a child identify and understand his or her fears.
+Cognitive methods help a child identify and understand their fears.
 They also teach a child new ways to better resolve or reduce those fears.
 Behavioral methods help the child and their family make pacts or rules to limit or change behaviors.
-One example is setting a maximum number of times a compulsive handwasher may wash his or her hands.
+One example is setting a maximum number of times a compulsive handwasher may wash their hands.

 - Family therapy.
 Parents play a vital role in any treatment process.
 A child’s school may also be included in care.

 - Selective serotonin reuptake inhibitors (SSRIs).
 These medicines help raise serotonin levels in the brain.

 - Antibiotics.
 Your child may need these medicines if their OCD is found to be linked to a streptococcal infection.